groupKNUPHY/Linux/Docker/readme.md

  - Make new image using your container
 If you install some programs or change some values in you container and
-the changed information is applied to the image, you can use [commit] commands.
+want to make the changed information applied to the image, you can use [commit] commands.
 This can makes new image by using your working container
 ```bash
 docker commit CONTAINER_ID NAME_OF_NEW_IMAGE